JohannesHoppe/Webinar_AngularJS/! Day2.md

 - AngularJS must be used (Kendo UI is accepted, ExtJS not)
 - optional: paging, sorting
 - optional: validation more than optional
-- everybody puts all his changes into his OWN subfolder!
+- everybody puts all his changes into his OWN subfolder on **/Day2Task3/YourName** !

 #### Help: